develprr/metamatic-blog/_posts/2023-05-27-practical-and-event-driven.markdown

 ## Stupid is as stupid does

 Now this thing I just wrote may also sound the stupidest thing you possibly heard today - just because, well, actually, why?
-Because it is obvious, self-evident and simple!
+Because it is just too obvious, self-evident and simple!

 So let me add another principle to the mix.
 To me it comes as self-evident that the